 ARTICLE I TRUE VINE FELLOWSHIP MINISTRIES

 Section 1.01 True Vine Fellowship Ministries.
-The official name shall be True Vine Fellowship Ministries (Matthew 28:19-20), founded December 9, 2007, by Senior Presbyter Archbishop Robert L. Hart Jr. and Co Presbyter Prophetess Toya L. Hart.
+The official name shall be True Vine Fellowship Ministries (Matthew 28:19-20), founded December 9, 2007, by Presbyter Bishop Robert L. Hart Jr. and Co Presbyter Prophetess Toya L. Hart.
 In addition, we shall endeavor to conduct worship services and christian education to instill and demonstrate biblical principles of truth by utilizing them in the operations of this ministry and to adopt other means that in the judgment of the Presbyters will further these principles in which True Vine Fellowship Ministries commit to their authority.

 ARTICLE II PURPOSE